conduktor/conduktor-gateway-demos/chaos/Readme.md

 Conduktor Gateway exposes a REST API to configure the chaos features.

-The command below will create a `simulate leader election errors` interceptor against the tenant `someCluster`, instructing Conduktor Gateway to simulate a leader election on partitions being produced to through Conduktor Gateway.
+The command below will create a `simulate leader election errors` interceptor against the virtual cluster `someCluster`, instructing Conduktor Gateway to simulate a leader election on partitions being produced to through Conduktor Gateway.

 ```bash
 docker-compose exec kafka-client \